joortcom/DDIFI/README.md

 according to the programmers’ intended application semantics.
 It gives programmers flexibility when dealing with the diamond problem for instance variables: each instance variable can be configured either as one joined copy or as multiple independent copies in the bottom class.
 The key ideas are:
-1) decouple data interface from data implementation; 2) in the regular methods implementation use virtual property methods instead of direct raw fields; and 3) after each semantic branching add (and override) the new semantic assigning property.
+1) decouple data interface from data implementation;
+2) in the regular methods implementation use virtual property methods instead of direct raw fields; and
+3) after each semantic branching add (and override) the new semantic assigning property.
 Then we show our method is general enough, and also applicable to any OOP languages that natively support multiple inheritance (e.g. C++, Python, Eiffel, etc.), or single inheritance languages that support default interface methods (e.g.
-Java, C# etc.).
+Java, C# etc.), or single inheritance languages that support mixin (e.g. D).

 Keywords: multiple inheritance, diamond problem, program to interfaces, virtual property, data interface, data implementation, semantic branching site, reusability, modularity